 - 2. How do the police get a search warrant?

-- 3. Can the police search my property without a search warrant?
+- 3. Can police search my property without a warrant?

 - 4. What are no-knock warrants?

-- 5. What happens if the police searched my property without a warrant?
+- 5. What happens if police search without a warrant?

 - 6. What about pat-down searches?